-- 5.1.
+5.1.
 We welcome the provision in Art.
 11 to grant visa to family members free of charges.
 With regard to Art.
 11 (2), we would ask for more clarification with regard to children reaching the age of majority during such a period.
-They should not lose their right to stay with their family, if their residence permit has been issued for only one year. - 5.2.
+They should not lose their right to stay with their family, if their residence permit has been issued for only one year.

+- 5.2.
 We are aware that the conditions outlined in Art.
 9 are a very difficult sphere due to the very different present regulations in Member States.
 However, we would urge that these conditions should be valid and proven at the time of application.
 If a person cannot meet them at a later stage of the procedure, this should not be to the disadvantage of the family. - 5.3.
-The criteria, which need to be met, should be kept on the basis of minimum social welfare.
-Instead of adequate housing we suggest the wording "sufficient living space in comparison to the lowest level in the respective Member State" in Art.
-9, 1 (a).
-We would welcome, if Art.
-9, 1 (b) could be complemented by the obligation to provide access to affordable insurance schemes. - 5.4.
+We welcome the changes in Art.
+9, 1 (a), which adapt the criteria of the accommodation to the basis of minimum social welfare, thus making them more just, objective and measurable.
+However, we would still recommend that Art.
+9, 1 (b) be complemented by the obligation to provide access to affordable insurance schemes.
+Art.
+9, 1 (c) is in our view problematic: While we agree that the stable resources to be proved by the applicant may be required to be at least equivalent to the level of the minimum social assistance, we cannot see any valid reason why they should be higher than this level. - 5.4.
 As the core family, particularly children, are entitled to protection by the state, the reunification of parents and minors should not be subject to these conditions.
 The universally recognised rights of the family should in this case be a priority to Member States' budgetary concerns.
 Moreover, this would avoid discriminative treatment in comparison to present legislation on the family reunification of Member State nationals. - 5.5.
 As long as sufficient means are a prerequisite to family reunification (see above, point 2.1.), we cannot see any good reason for a waiting period of one year in which persons are deprived of their right to family life.
 Art.
-7 and 10 together could make

-- 1-1⁄2 years which can cause serious damage to family life.
+7 and 10 together could make 1-1⁄2 years which can cause serious damage to family life.
 From social experience, separation often leads to estrangement and break-up of families.
 In order to secure the values of family communities, we regard it as of utmost importance to let the family unite as quickly as possible. - 5.6.
 While we have no objections to the exclusion from family reunification based on grounds of national security and public order (Art.
 8) given the entire context of the current proposal, we consider that reasons of health should not be invoked to deny the right to family reunification.
 We wish to underline that the public order reasons eventually given for a rejection would have to be specified.
 In any case, the principle of proportionality is of utmost importance in this context. - 5.7.
 In our opinion, Member States may undertake specific checks as stipulated in Art.
 14 (2) only in case of well founded suspicion.
 A legal clarification along this line would assure the protection of the universally recognised respect for privacy and family life (Art.
 8 (1) European Convention of Human Rights). - 5.8.
 We consider the right of appeal as provided for in Art.
 16 of great importance.
 However, this right would be incomplete without the explicit statement of a suspensive effect for this appeal.